-The fiscal year for all California school districts begins on the first day of July of each year and ends on the thirtieth day of June of the following year.
+General.
+The fiscal year for all California school districts, county boards of education and community college districts begins on the first day of July of each year and ends on the thirtieth day of June of the following year.

-School districts are required by provisions of the State Education Code to maintain a balanced budget each year, in which the sum of expenditures and the ending fund balance cannot exceed the sum of revenues and the carry-over fund balance from the previous year.
+School Districts and County Boards of Education.
+School districts and county boards of education are required by provisions of the State Education Code to maintain a balanced budget each year, in which the sum of expenditures and the ending fund balance cannot exceed the sum of revenues and the carry-over fund balance from the previous year.
 School districts' annual general fund expenditures are characterized in large part by multi-year expenditure commitments such as union contracts.
 Year-to-year fluctuations in State and local funding of school district general funds could result in revenue decreases which, if large enough, may not easily be offset by an equal reduction in expenditures until at least the following fiscal year.
 School districts are required by State law to maintain general fund reserves that can be drawn upon in the event of a resulting excess of expenditures over revenues for a given fiscal year.
-The State Department of Education imposes a uniform budgeting and accounting format for school districts.
+The State Department of Education imposes a uniform budgeting and accounting format for school districts and county boards of education.

-School districts must adopt a budget on or before July 1 of each year.
-The budget must be submitted to the county superintendent of schools (the "County Superintendent") with respect to school districts.
+School districts and county boards of education must adopt a budget on or before July 1 of each year.
+The budget must be submitted to the county superintendent of schools (the "County Superintendent") with respect to school districts , and the State Superintendent of Public Instruction (the "State Superintendent") with respect to county boards of education.

-The County Superintendent will (a) examine the adopted budget for compliance with the standards and criteria adopted by the State Board of Education and identify technical corrections necessary to bring the budget into compliance, (b) determine if the budget allows the school district to meet its current obligations, (c) determine if the budget is consistent with a financial plan that will enable the school district to meet its multi-year financial commitments, (d) determine whether the school district's budget includes the expenditures necessary to implement a local control and accountability plan or annual update to the local control and accountability plan approved by the County Superintendent, and (e) determine whether the school district's budget's ending fund balance exceeds the minimum recommended reserve for economic uncertainties.
-On or before September 15, the County Superintendent will approve, conditionally approve or disapprove the adopted budget for each school district.
+The County Superintendent (with respect to school districts), and the State Superintendent (with respect to county boards of education), will, as applicable (a) examine the adopted budget for compliance with the standards and criteria adopted by the State Board of Education and identify technical corrections necessary to bring the budget into compliance, (b) determine if the budget allows the school district or the county board of education, as applicable, to meet its current obligations, (c) determine if the budget is consistent with a financial plan that will enable the school district or the county board of education, as applicable, to meet its multi-year financial commitments, (d) determine whether the school district's or county board of education's budget includes the expenditures necessary to implement a local control and accountability plan or annual update to the local control and accountability plan approved by the County Superintendent, and (e) determine whether the school district's budget's ending fund balance exceeds the minimum recommended reserve for economic uncertainties.
+On or before September 15, the County Superintendent or the State Superintendent, as applicable, will approve, conditionally approve or disapprove the adopted budget for each school district and each county board of education, respectively.

 Budgets will be disapproved if they fail the above standards.
 The district board must be notified by September 15 of the County Superintendent's recommendations for revision and reasons for the recommendations.
 The County Superintendent may assign a fiscal advisor or appoint a committee to examine and comment on the recommendations.
 The committee must report its findings no later than September 20.
 Any recommendations made by the County Superintendent must be made available by the district for public inspection.
 No later than October 22, the County Superintendent must notify the State Superintendent of all school districts whose budget has been disapproved.
+The same procedure applies to county boards of education, except the State Superintendent conducts such process rather than the County Superintendent.